PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:03:22
+Last updated: 2024-04-02 18:03:55
-Random Quote: All serious daring starts from within. - Harriet Beecher Stowe
+Random Quote: As a cure for worrying, work is better than whisky. - Thomas Edison